NVR stands for Non-violent Resistance .

 - Parental presence

 - Reconciliation gestures

-In the course of the program or in the individual work with a family, above concepts are applied to particular needs of a family.
-Please do go to the blog section where all the principals and their application are explained (going to be explained in weekly installments).
+In the course of the program or in the individual work with a family, the above concepts are applied to the particular needs of a family.
+Please do go to the blog section where all the principals and their application are explained.

 YES and NO.